splunk/vscode-extension-splunk-soar/README.md

 ### Inspecting SOAR Objects

 By providing a [Tree View](https://code.visualstudio.com/api/extension-guides/tree-view), the extension allows to browse apps and assets configured on the connected SOAR instance.
 Using [Virtual Documents](https://code.visualstudio.com/api/extension-guides/virtual-documents), users are able to review SOAR objects in JSON format on-the-fly.
+Note that these views are read-only.

 ![Inspecting SOAR Objects](./previews/inspect.gif)